smart-data-models/dataModel.UnmannedAerialVehicle/UnmannedAerialVehicleADSB/doc/spec_IT.md

 UnmannedAerialVehicleADSB:
   description: This entity contains a harmonised description of a generic UnmannedAerialVehicle (UAV) Automatic Dependent Surveillance–Broadcast.
 This entity is primarily associated with the control and management of Unmanned Aerial Vehicles.
 Each UAVADSB instance will be related to a specific UAV instance.
   properties:
+    UnmannedAerialVehicleADSBroadcast:
+      description: A flight message describing the current flight status as a DBSB Message stored as a string of hexadecimal digits
+      type: string
+      x-ngsi:
+        type: Property
     address:
       description: The mailing address
       properties: